 Pecans have tons of vitamins and minerals like Vitamins E and A, folic acid, calcium, magnesium, copper, phosphorus, potassium, manganese, B vitamins, and zinc.
 And they help lower cholesterol.

 Brazil Nuts are a good source of protein, copper, niacin, magnesium, fiber, vitamin E, and a great source of selenium.

 Cedar Nuts/Pine Nuts have Vitamins A, B, D, E, P and contain 70% of your body’s required amino acids.

 Cashews are rich in minerals like copper, magnesium, zinc, iron and biotin.
 They are actually a low-fat nut, and like olive oil, they have a high concentration of oleic acid, which is good for your heart.
-According to Dr. Andrew Saul, one big handful of cashews provides one to two thousand milligrams of tryptophan, which rivals prescription antidepressant Prozac.
+According to Dr. Andrew Saul, one big handful of cashews provides 1000-2000 milligrams of tryptophan, which rivals prescription antidepressant Prozac.

 Here are the top healthiest seeds:

 Flax seeds are definitely at the top of my list.
 Two tbsp of ground flax seed per day is ideal and easy to add to oatmeal or smoothies.
-Barleans Cold-Pressed Organic Flax Oil is the best source of parent omega-3s (better than fish oil) and lignans, super anti-oxidants that help fight cancer.
+Barleans Cold-Pressed Organic Flax Oil is the best source of parent omega-3s (better than fish oil) and lignans, which are super anti-oxidants that help fight cancer.
 It also contains a lot of fiber and can reduce your risk of heart disease, stroke, and diabetes.

 Chia Seeds are incredibly healthy seeds rich in omega-3 oils, protein, anti-oxidants, calcium, and fiber.
 Ch-Ch-Ch-Chia!

 Hemp seeds are a certified superfood with cancer and heart disease prevention properties.
 They are high in protein and fiber, with balanced omega 3 and 6 fatty acids.

-Pumpkin Seeds are great for your immune system with lots of antioxidants (carotenoids), omega-3 fatty acids and zinc.
+Pumpkin Seeds (pepitas) are great for your immune system with lots of antioxidants (carotenoids), omega-3 fatty acids and zinc.

 Sesame Seeds are a good source of calcium, magnesium, zinc, fiber, iron, B1 and phosphorus.
 They can lower blood pressure, and protect against liver damage.
 Sesame seeds have also been linked to prevention of many diseases like arthritis, asthma, migraine headaches, menopause, osteoporosis, and may even reduce PMS symptoms.
 Tahini is a ground sesame seed paste that’s popular ingredient in Middle Eastern dishes we eat, like hummus.